 However, email marketing strategies are not always as effective as they could be.
 As a large number of companies miss out on potential customers, or drive them away by making simple mistakes, this has an adverse effect on any marketing strategy.
 Included within these companies are hotels: a large number of hotels and hospitality businesses limit their success by making simple errors which could easily be avoided.
+Don't miss this hotel Case Study that increased the time spent on its website by 144% with Arrivedo's routes technology.

 There are a number of ways to polish a hotel’s email marketing strategy in order to attract more customers, increase guests’ experience and keep them returning to the hotel or using a brand.
 In order to improve your hotel’s email marketing strategy, keep the following eight key points in mind.